FAIRmat-NFDI/pynxtools/docs/how-tos/using-pynxtools-test-framework.md

     test.check_reproducibility_of_nexus()
 ```

+Alongside the test data in `test/data`, it is also possible to add other types of test data inside the test directory of the plugin.

+You can also pass additional parameters to `test.convert_to_nexus`:

+- `log_level` (str): Can be either "error" (by default) or "warning".
+This parameter determines the level at which the caplog is set during testing.
+If it is "warning", the test will also fail if any warnings are reported by the reader.

-Alongside the test data in the `test/data`, it is also possible to add other type of test data inside the test directory of the plugin.
-It is also possible to pass the boolean `ignore_undocumented` to `test.convert_to_nexus`.
-If true, any undocumented keys are ignored in the verification and it is simply checked if the required fields are properly set.
+- `ignore_undocumented` (boolean): If true, any undocumented keys are ignored in the verification and it is simply checked if the required fields are properly set.